lamnhan066/cloud_sync/README.md

 **CloudSync** is a Dart package that provides a flexible and type-safe mechanism to synchronize data between **local** and **cloud** storage.
 Designed with composability and progress observability in mind, this utility uses metadata comparison to detect changes and synchronize them efficiently.

----

 ## Features

 - Two-way sync between local and cloud
 - Smart diffing using metadata timestamps
 - Progress tracking with callback-based state reporting
-- Modular architecture with function injection for I/O
+- Modular architecture with adapter-based or function injection for I/O
 - Automatic periodic syncing
 - Error handling with detailed sync state events

----
+- Concurrent synchronization option

 ## Getting Started